ncke/FortranFile/README.md

 ```Swift
 let result = try FortranFile.read(input: input, using: format)
 ```
-The result is an array of `FortranValue` corresponding to the values read from the input.
+The result is an array of `any FortranValue` corresponding to the values read from the input.

 ## Supported format specifiers.